Statements of Work (SOW)

 The Contract value fields within each individual SOW are collated and displayed as the Total Value in the Statements of Work tab.

-Within an SOW, you can perform the same actions as you would within regular contracts: set approval stages, move between lifecycle stages, edit details, add other files, start a conversation, etc. You can also restrict the SOW so only named members can access it.
+Within an SOW, you can perform the same actions as you would within regular contracts:

 You can see the number of SOWs attached to each contract and their total value by adding the SOW Count and SOW Value columns to your Contracts grid.